Project Nightingale x My Arthritis App

 How does it work?

-It’s simple – join the study via the uMotif app and record a few bits of information each day to track your symptoms and movement.
+It’s simple – join the study via the My Arthritis app and record a few bits of information each day to track your symptoms and movement.
 If you have a wearable device (like a FitBit/Apple Watch), the app will connect with it and automatically track sleep and exercise data.
-Currently, data recorded relating specifically to a patient’s quality of life – i.e. work, sleep, exercise and flares, is poorly recorded and can be subjective and prone to recall bias (a patient trying to remember how their sleep has been affected over the last year, how many flares they have had etc).
+Currently, data recorded relating specifically to a patient’s quality of life – i.e. work, sleep, exercise and flares, is poorly recorded and can be subjective and prone to recall bias (it can be difficult to remember how your sleep has been affected over the last year, how many flares you have had etc).
 This app makes it easy!

 How will the data be used?